 PEP credit will be allowed for specific nursing courses only.
-Students must make arrangements with the Dean, Health, Natural Science, and Mathematics for testing and test specifics.
+Students must make arrangements with the Dean of Nursing and Allied Health for testing and test specifics.

 IB Diploma Programme (DP)

 The International Baccalaureate Diploma Programme subject tests may be used to fulfill HCC course requirements in a variety of areas.
 Download the online guide to assessment to learn more about your IB diploma and college admission at https://highland.edu/wpcontent/uploads/2020/06/IB-Test-Scores.pdf.